 My copy of this book is so beat up and weathered it's disintegrating before my eyes.
 I took it with me to South America because I loved how it was organized in a logical way that kept me motivated to keep studying.
 Lessons start short and easy and increase in complexity as you tackle frustrating readings that help take you to the next level.
 The only downside of this book is that it was originally published in 1957 so some of the vocabulary is very dated.
 Still, you'll be hard-pressed to find a modern equivalent of this book whose teachings approach the same quality.
 Last time I checked you can grab a used copy from Amazon for less than a dollar.

-you are writing shit, about Ecuador, maybe you travel with fear, and you fear don’t let you relize, all the good things, sorry for my english, but is true, are you a maricon4 years, 11 months ago
+you are writing shit, about Ecuador, maybe you travel with fear, and you fear don’t let you relize, all the good things, sorry for my english, but is true, are you a maricon5 years ago

 YOU DON’T KNOW ECUADOR!!!!
 ECUADOR is very very very beautiful!
 People who visits this country fall in love with her!!!
-Beautiful beaches, BEAUTIFUL WOMEN, beautiful and unique cities!! so stop talking shit about my country!! and i want to say i don’t think this only cuz i’m ecuadorian but cuz i heard what foreign people say about Ecuador! they simply love my country!!3 years, 11 months ago
+Beautiful beaches, BEAUTIFUL WOMEN, beautiful and unique cities!! so stop talking shit about my country!! and i want to say i don’t think this only cuz i’m ecuadorian but cuz i heard what foreign people say about Ecuador! they simply love my country!!4 years ago

 SI SABES ALGO MÁS COMO PARA ACAECER TU CULTURA ENTONCES COMPRENDERÁS ESTE MENSAJE, ASÍ COMO VINIERON DE OTROS LADOS PARA HACER UN GRAN PROBLEMA, LOS QUE VISTE, LOS “INDIOS” SON MEJOR GENTE QUE CUALQUIER FANFARRÓN GRINGO QUE PUBLICA TONTERAS EN UN PORTAL, PORQUE NO HACES UN BLOG DONDE REALCE LOS PROBLEMAS DE TU JODIDO PAÍS, DONDE ROBAN MÁS, MATAN MÁS Y SE CONSUMEN ENTRE LAS DROGAS Y EL EGOÍSMO.